habitat-sh/habitat/components/docs-chef-io/content/habitat/habitat-cli.md

 ```
 -r, --remote-sup <REMOTE_SUP> Address to a remote Supervisor's Control Gateway [default: 127.0.0.1:9632]

-    --shutdown-timeout <SHUTDOWN_TIMEOUT> The number of seconds after sending a shutdown signal to wait before killing a service process (default: set in plan)
+    --shutdown-timeout <SHUTDOWN_TIMEOUT> The delay in seconds after sending the shutdown signal to wait before killing the service process
 ```

 **ARGS**